Dimension and measure in pseudofinite H-structures: Preliminaries: -structures of geometric theories

 In this paper we will deal with $SU$-rank 1 theories which are nowhere trivial, where Proposition \ref{rankomega} holds.
-The SU-rank has nice properties under this assumptions.
-For instance, it has the following additivity property.
+The following result shows that the $SU$-rank of $T^{ind}$ is Cantor-additive when $T$ is nowhere trivial of $SU$-rank 1.\footnote{With the same proof and using Observation \ref{rankomegageneral}, one could also show that in the general case, the $SU$-rank of $T^{ind}$ is also Cantor-additive whenever $T$ has $SU$-rank 1.}